JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

 ### Differentials and adjoints of the logarithmic map

-Let $q=\exp_p(X)$.
-The logarithmic map helpers return Jacobi field solutions whose covariant derivative at time `0.0` is the requested differential.
-For the base point differential, `jacobi_Yc` represents a vector at $p$; for the argument differential it represents a vector at $q$ in the final chart.
+Let $X=\log_p(q)$.
+The logarithmic map helpers return Jacobi field solutions whose covariant derivative at time `0.0` is the requested differential of the logarithmic map with respect to either base point or the argument.
+For the base point differential, `jacobi_Yc` represents coordinates of a vector at $p$; for the argument differential it represents coordinates of a vector at $q$ in the final chart.
+In both cases the induced basis is used (see [`induced_basis`](@ref)).

 ``` julia
 dlog_basepoint_solution = Manifolds.solve_chart_differential_log_basepoint(